 For the presentation of the Group's geographical information, revenues and results information is attributed to the segments based on the locations of the customers, and assets information is based on the locations of the assets.
 As the Group's major operations and markets are located in the PRC, no further geographical information is provided.

-The following table presents revenue and profit/(loss) for the Group's primary segment for the year ended 31 December 2020 and 2019.
+The following table presents revenue and profit/(loss) for the Group's primary segment for the years ended 31 December 2021 and 2020.